AI Governance Diagnostic

 This is what one finding looks like.

 One gap.
 One citation.
 One consequence.
 One required action.
-Every finding in a CLEARANCE report follows this structure — deterministic, named, and defensible.
+Every finding in a CLEARANCE report follows this structure.

 No named SM&CR accountable individual for AI decision system